opencomputeproject/OCP-Security-SAFE/Documentation/review_scope.md

   from which such values can be derived.
 Shared class secrets require particular attention because their compromise may affect every device that uses them.
-    * **Threat model:** The SRP should identify each persistent secret, its security purpose, how it is generated or provisioned, and the lifecycle phases in which a physical attacker can access it.
+    * **Threat model:** The SRP should identify each persistent secret, its security purpose, how it is generated or provisioned, and the lifecycle phases in which a physical attacker can access or use it.
 The physical attack window for a secret begins when that secret is generated or provisioned.
     * **Manufacturing and supply chain:** After secret generation or provisioning and before entry into a trusted data center, the threat model should assume an attacker has prolonged physical possession and access to laboratory equipment sufficient to develop reliable attacks.
 Relevant